iliapolo/lemonade-chat/README.md

 What is your email address?:
 ```

-Type in your email address and you will all your registration details.
+Type in your email address and you will see all your registration details.

 * If you started the server on a custom port, use the **--server-port** option to let the client
 know.

+* You can exit the client at any point by pressing CTRL+C